 around the jack socket terminals, but it's not really worth

-time.
-You'll need a bit of insulation tape and
+over time.
+You'll need a bit of insulation tape and you

-you may choose to use a hot glue gun to stop the parts
+may choose to use a hot glue gun to stop the parts moving.

-moving.
-You will also need a basic desk phone which is big
+You will also need a basic desk phone which is big enough to fit

-enough to fit the parts into, and I've shown the adaptation
+the parts into, and I've shown the adaptation procedure below

-procedure below using a cheap £6.99 item from Argos as an
+using a cheap £6.99 item from Argos as an example.
+You can

-example.
-You can click on the pictures to see a larger
+click on the pictures to see a larger version.

-traditional landline, you only need to record the
+conversation from a traditional landline, you only need to

-signal coming into the receiver, or earpiece.
-This is
+record the signal coming into the receiver, or earpiece.

-because some level of your own voice is deliberately allowed to
+This is because some level of your own voice is deliberately

-leak electrically from the telephone's transmitter or microphone
+allowed to leak electrically from the telephone's transmitter or

-into the receiver.
-The idea is that if you could only hear
+microphone into the receiver.
+The idea is that if you

-the caller at the far end and the receiver is sealed against
+could only hear the caller at the far end and the receiver is

-your ear, it creates an odd effect because you can no longer
+sealed against your ear, it creates an odd effect because you

 Any modern landline telephone should do, providing that there's